NorthernScott/thefreerealms/docs/Locations/Port Zug.md

 ### Executive

-Port Zug is nominally governed by a hereditary Patriarch, the Arshun, currently [[Arshun Ibn Abed Humaid el-Abed]].
+Port Zug is nominally governed by a hereditary Patriarch, the Arshun - currently [[Arshun Ibn Abed Humaid el-Abed]], who rules with total authority.
 However, in actuality, the city is governed by a small conclave of sorcerers know as the *[[Maq'Sahir]]*.
-They are literally the power behind the throne, as a trusted member of the Maq'Sahir serves as Grand Vizir at all times.
+They are literally the power behind the throne, as a trusted member of the Maq'Sahir serves as Grand Vizir[^1] at all times.
 From their place at the Arshun's side, they can guide, cajole, influence, threaten, and otherwise direct almost all matters in the city.
+[^1]: The Grand Vizier serves as, essentially, the chief civil servant of the city and also the head magistrate.
+This, in addition to their influence over the Arshun, makes the Grand Vizier easily the most powerful person in Port Zug.

+??? danger "Spoilers"

 	Unbeknownst to almost everyone, and especially to the Arshun. the Maq'Sahir are themselves governed by a group of four powerful genies - a Dao, a Djinn, an Efreet, and a Marid.
 Though rarely spoken of, those who know of them called them simply "[[Maq'Sahir#The Four|The Four]]."

 ### Legislative